I have in-depth knowledge of Social Security and Medicare because I worked very closely with SSA and other social services.

 - You have gone through a gender change or sex change and you never updated your new gender or sex with SSA.

-- You changed your name through the courthouse or have been married for 5 years or have been divorce for 7 years but never told SSA.
+- You changed your name through the courthouse or have been married for 5 years or have been divorced for 7 years but never told SSA.

 - You or your parents amended your birth certificate but never told SSA to update your new biodata.